micahrivs/Pandas-Challenge/README.md

 ### School Summary

-* An overview table that summarizes key metrics about each school was created in the following metrics
+* A table providing a summary of essential metrics for each school was generated based on the following criteria.
   * School Name
   * School Type
   * Total Students